wethod/learning-center-source/content/pipeline/index.md

 ## Basket

-The Basket contains all the project’s opportunity that are not well-defined yet.
+The Basket contains all the opportunities that are not well-defined yet.
 You can see it as a place where to put all the ideas that you usually write on a notebook or on a Post-It.
-The significant information listed above are not mandatory for an opportunity.

-{{< note title="Note" >}}
+If you add a follow up date, WETHOD will remind you when the [opportunity is expiring](/alerts/index/#expiring-opportunity).

-**Opportunities usually have a probability between 1% and 99%.** {{< /note >}}
+{{< img-center src="/uploads/2019/12/11/basket.png" >}}

 ## Projects